joshfollmer/PC-Builder/README.md

 # PC-Builder
-This was a final project made for the class python concepts and methodology II, taken in spring 2021.
+This was a final project made for the class python concepts and methodology I, taken in fall 2020.
 The assignnment was as follows:

 The final project for the class is principally a gui driven webscrape.
 Here're the requirements: